HOW TO DO FAMILY VOLUNTEERING LIKE A PRO

 Volunteers are needed by community organizations to bridge the gap left by government programs.

 Family volunteering allows welfare agencies to use the skills of people of different ages and backgrounds.
-They can then better serve the wide range of people in need of help.
+They can then better serve a wide range of people in need of help.

 Let’s take an example of a family of 5 – 3 teens and 2 adults.
 Mom’s a fashion blogger and Dad’s a web designer.
 The teens excel in academics and sports at school.